84 Psychology

 A study guide on abnormal psychology.

-Attention and Advertising Tactics (CC BY) Authors: Agniete Pocyte & Lorna Camus, adapted by Tomas Sanders
+Attention and Advertising Tactics by Agniete Pocyte & Lorna Camus, adapted by Tomas Sanders (CC BY).

 This resource covers examination of popular culture, the media, and peers, in addition to ones own attitudes and values, and how these can affect and impact an individuals actions.

-Introduction to the Brain (CC BY) Author: Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson
+Introduction to the Brain by Lorna Camus and Agniete Pocyte, adapted by Kay Douglas and Andrew Ferguson (CC BY).

 This resource includes an introductory information pack for high school students and an activity with printable materials.
 It addresses the following learning outcomes: Name and locate the different lobes of the brain, understand the functions of each brain, and their real-life applications, actively work in a team with a common goal, and understand the implications of brain damage, such as the case of Phineas Gage.